microsoft/BackwardCompatibilityML/README.md

 1. Setup a Python virtual environment or Conda environment and activate it.
 2. From within the root folder of this project do `pip install -r requirements.txt`
 3. From within the root folder do `npm install`
-4. From within the root folder of this project do `npx webpack && pip install -e .`
+4. From within the root folder of this project do `npm run build && pip install -e .` or `NODE_ENV=production npx webpack && pip install -e .`
 5. You should now be able to import the `backwardcompatibilityml` module and use it.

 # Examples